 Family bylaws.
-Pursuant to the authority granted in the Family Constitution, the undersigned, being all of the voting members of the Family Advisory Board, do hereby promulgate the Family bylaws.
-Section 1.
+Pursuant to the authority granted in the members of the Family Advisory Board, do hereby promulgate t of the voting Section 1.
 Family Endowment.
-The Family Advisory Board acknowledges that assets with an approximate value of \$ currently are invested on behalf of the descendants of [the Matriarch/Patriarch] through various trusts, partnerships, corporations and limited liability companies, and additional assets with an approximate value of \$ currently are invested on behalf of the Family Foundation.
-These aggregate assets plus all future growth thereon hereinafter shall be considered the "Family Endowment."
-The Family Advisory Board shall recommend policies and guidelines regarding the investment and management, consumption and philanthropic or other uses of the Family Endowment.
-In this regard, the Family Advisory Board shall be governed by the following general principles in establishing its policies and guidelines: a.
-Charitable contributions from the Family Endowment shall be made pursuant to the recommended policies and guidelines set forth in Section 6 hereof. b.
-Income and transfer tax planning strategies that reduce the family's overall tax liability will be recommended when deemed appropriate by the Family Advisory Board.
+The Family Advisory Board acknowledges that assets with an ap on behalf of the descendants of [the Matriarch/Patriarch] throug companies, and additional assets with an approximate value of \$ Family Foundation.
+These aggregate a the "Family Endowment."
+The Family Advisory Board shall recommanagement, consumption and philanthropic or other uses of the gh various trusts, partnerships, corporations and lim currently are invested o assets plus all future growth thereon hereinafter sh mmend policies and guidelines regarding the investn nited liability on behalf of the nall be considered In this regard, the Family Advisory Board shall be governed by the and guidelines: he following general principles in establishing its po olicies a.
+Charitable contributions from the Family Endowment shall be in Section 6 hereof. e made pursuant to the recommended policies and $arepsilon$ guidelines set forth b.
+Income and transfer tax planning strategies that reduce the fa amily's overall tax liability will be recommended wh ien deemed